google-ai-edge/mediapipe/mediapipe/docs/install.md

 2. Install Windows ADB and start the ADB server in Windows.

-    Note: Window’s and WSL’s adb versions must be the same version, e.g., if WSL has ADB 1.0.39, you need to download the corresponding Windows ADB from [here](https://dl.google.com/android/repository/platform-tools_r26.0.1-windows.zip).
+    Note: Windows' and WSL’s adb versions must be the same version, e.g., if WSL has ADB 1.0.39, you need to download the corresponding Windows ADB from [here](https://dl.google.com/android/repository/platform-tools_r26.0.1-windows.zip).